EGMartins/station/README.md

     vagrant $ git config --global user.name [Your Name] vagrant $ git config --global user.email [Your Email]

+## Updates

+To update your environment, first destroy the current machine:

+**tip: be careful, this will destroy all its contents**

+    $ vagrant destroy

+And then update the repo:

+    $ git pull

+Build your machine again to apply changes:

+    $ vagrant up

+Be happy:

+    $ vagrant ssh

 ## Workflow

 Start and access the virtual machine: